 If you need to keep an eye on the weighing scale while expecting, you must cut down on your unhealthy calorie consumption.
-By including nutrient-rich and low-calorie foods, you can remain healthy and disease-free.
-The diet plan for overweight pregnancy can consist of several small meals at regular intervals of time.
-Remember, you need to maintain your recommended calorie intake and plan your meals accordingly.
-Here are some of the super foods that your pregnancy diet plan should include if you are overweight:
+You can remain healthy and disease-free by including nutrient-rich and low-calorie foods in your meal planning.
+The diet plan for overweight pregnancy can consist of several small meals at regular intervals.
+Remember, you must maintain your recommended calorie intake and plan your meals accordingly.
+Here are some of the superfoods that your pregnancy-balanced diet plan should include if you are overweight:

 - Low-fat yogurt or milk.

 - Roasted or baked foods, instead of unhealthy fried ones.